 - Activities directly associated with official inspection and weighing of grain for export and submitted samples will continue.

 - An inspection specialist will perform final sample verification and grading at a Canadian Grain Commission regional or on-site office once cargo loading is complete.
 Where feasible, we will test moisture and protein content and offer visual inspection for physical contamination in grain.
-Only sample collection will be performed as loading takes place, and only the final, reduced composite for the cargo will be inspected.
+Only sample collection will be performed as loading takes place.
+The final reduced composite sample will be inspected on the majority of cargoes.
+Where operationally feasible, we will provide incremental analysis upon exporter request.
 Whole composites of incremental samples will be stored in case of quality disputes, client requests, or additional testing needs.

 - Weighing Services will continue performing activities directly related to vessel loading and verifying essential weighing systems.
 The final certificate of weight will continue to be signed in person.